Anamorphic 40mm Prime Lens Comparison Test (Technovision, Xelmus, Cooke, and Lomo)

 Visual Look

 Overall, these lenses show the wide range of possibilities within the anamorphic format.
-Between the different flare responses, squeeze factors, and even basic differences in image such as contrast and color rendition, it's up to each user to decide which expression of anamorphic works for them.
+Between the different flare responses, squeeze factors, and even basic differences in image such as contrast and color rendition, it's up to each user to decide which expression of anamorphic works for them.- Check out the Full Lens Test on Bokeh Rental's Vimeo.

 Considering renting?
 Why not check out Bokeh Rentals’ Anamorphic Prime packages!